learn-co-students/sinatra-mvc-file-structure-v-000/README.md

 This holds a list of all the gems needed to run the application.
 The bundler gem provides us access to a terminal command: `bundle install`.
 Bundler will look in the Gemfile and install any gems, as well as any gem dependencies for this application.

 Go ahead and enter this command in terminal.
-It will create a `Gemfile.lock` file for you, which is just a documentation of what versions of the gem you have installed and should use.
-The lock word is actually because it makes sure that only one thing is running bundle install at a time.
+It will create a `Gemfile.lock` file for you, which is just a documentation of the specific gems version that should be installed.

 ### `app` directory